Well, it has been a fun-filled July and August!

 The mesocosm (on the right) is attached by tubing to the lysimeter housing (center) in a plot currently under soybean rotation.
 A control mesocosm not attached to a lysimeter is on the left.
 Those are my arms!

 It was great to get out into the field for the first time.
-It was hard work digging so many holes (and even harder to pound the mesocosms in... but M* bore the brunt of that!), but rewarding to be a part of.
+It was hard work digging so many holes (and even harder to pound the mesocosms in...), but rewarding to be a part of.

 Digging in the dirt!